 - Taste sauce and add salt and pepper if needed.

-- Place salmon on a bed of cooked pasta.
+- Place salmon on a bed of cooked pasta if desired.

-- Top salmon with sauce, a squeeze of lemon, and fresh grated cheese.
+- Top salmon with sauce, a squeeze of lemon, ground black pepper, and fresh grated parmesan.